 - Refer to the Residence Life website for important dates and deadlines for the room selection process.

-- Students who have received housing accommodations in the past must renew the accommodations with SAS each year before the appropriate deadline listed above.
+- Students who have received housing accommodations in the past must renew the accommodations with SAS each academic year before the appropriate deadline listed above.

 - Medical single room requests are not granted solely on the basis of having a quiet place for study.
 With the number of people living in residence halls, shared facilities and shared resources, a single room does not necessarily provide a quieter, more distraction-limited space than a standard shared room.